• Skip to primary navigation

 An image of a soft rocky road cookie with chocolate base, marshmallows, and almonds.

-How to Make Rocky Road Cookies
+How To Make Rocky Road Cookies

 1. Start by creaming the butter and brown sugar by beating on medium-high speed.
 Creaming is when butter and sugar are combined at a high speed until the mixture becomes light in color and fluffy in texture.
 An electric hand mixer totally works for this cookie dough, but I find a stand mixer to be easier.